Welcome from the Department Head

 Our Vision and Mission

-The department views leaders as stewards and servants of organizations; designers of the social and cultural climate in which they work; teachers who facilitate and encourage human growth and development; change agents who continually examine the purpose and performance of their organizations, and conceptual provocateurs who challenge ideas and assumptions on which policy and practice are build.
+The department seeks to prepare effective educational leaders, scholars and faculty involved in state, regional, and national study of major issues related to schools and post-secondary institutions, leaders actively involved in policy dialogue affect the purpose and performance of schools and colleges, and active researchers and practitioners who lead those schools and colleges.
+The departmental programs are designed to enrich the knowledge, skills and values of those who enroll in the programs, consonant with our vision of educational leaders as stewards and servants of their organizations; designers of the social and cultural climate in which they work; teachers who facilitate and encourage human growth and development, change agents who continually examine the purpose and performance of their organization, and conceptual provocateurs who challenge ideas and assumptions on which policy and practice are built.

 Civility - Affirming the power of human dignity and diversity

 Candor - Respecting the power of public forum and the role of dissent and debate

 Courage - Acting on conviction and linking belief to action